Through the Storm: Recovering Your Mental Health

 So how do we keep calm and carry on?
 Faith in God and continual prayer is our foundation — relying on Him we find happiness and strength.
 Our well-being is rooted in Jesus and in His ministry of teaching, preaching and healing.
 As His disciples, we use our various talents and training to encourage and support one another.
 The healing ministry of Jesus continues today through the work of Adventist Health and its mission to live God’s love by inspiring health, wholeness and hope.

-On the following pages, experts from Adventist Health offer practical steps you can take day by day to improve your mental health and reestablish your sense of resilience and happiness — from science-backed strategies to cultivate happiness to a reminder of why your mental health matters.
-You have what it takes to make that first step toward well-being and the fullness of joy — just turn the page and begin.
+This month, we've teamed up with experts from Adventist Health to offer practical steps you can take day by day to improve your mental health and reestablish your sense of resilience and happiness — from science-backed strategies to cultivate happiness to a reminder of why your mental health matters.
+You can choose to take that first step toward well-being and the fullness of joy, read on to learn more.